top of page

 Entrance to Koma Restaurant

-In addition to its exquisite cuisine, Koma boasts an extensive selection of signature cocktails and premium sake.
-The bar area exudes a stylish and trendy ambiance, making it an ideal spot for pre-dinner drinks or a night out with friends.
+Koma boasts an extensive selection of signature cocktails and premium sake.
+The intimate bar area exudes a stylish and trendy ambiance, perfect for pre-dinner drinks or a sneaky drink if you couldn't manage to score a reservation.

-Koma's menu showcases a variety of traditional and contemporary Japanese dishes.
-From fresh sushi and sashimi to succulent robata grilled skewers, each dish is crafted with meticulous attention to detail and high-quality ingredients.
+Their food menu showcases a variety of traditional and contemporary Japanese dishes.
+From fresh sushi and sashimi to robata grilled skewers, each dish is presented with meticulous attention to detail.

 Mini salmon pillows topped with jalapeno on a plate